Dr. Peggy Rucker

 Veterinarian and Practice Owner

-Dr. Peggy has had a passion for animals since she was born.
-Growing up in Decota, West Virginia, she spent a lot of time in the mountains and always seemed to find a critter or two that needed help.
-In 1963, her family moved to Tazewell, Virginia when she was in the 9th grade.
-She and her husband Dr. Bayard Rucker were Tazewell High School sweethearts.
-They both graduated from Virginia Tech with BS degrees in Animal Science in 1971 and became the first married couple to be accepted into the University of Georgia College of Veterinary Medicine.
+Dr Peggy has had a passion for animals since she was born.
+Growing up in Decota, West Virginia, she spent a lot of time walking in the woods and climbing in the mountains.
+She always seemed to find a critter that needed help.
+In 1963, her family moved back home to Tazewell, Virginia where both parents grew up and attended high school.
+She met her future husband Dr Bayard Rucker when she was in the ninth grade.
+They became high school sweethearts.
+Both went Virginia Tech and both graduated with a BS in Animal Science.
+They then become the first married couple ever admitted to the University of Georgia College of Veterinary Medicine.

-After their graduation in 1975, they moved to Lebanon and opened Lebanon Veterinary Clinic…which transformed into Southwest Virginia Veterinary Services in 1985 when they moved into a new building.
-The building has since undergone extensive remodeling and additions, the latest in 2009.
+After they graduated in 1975, they moved to Lebanon and opened Lebanon Veterinary Clinic…which transformed to Southwest Virginia Veterinary Services in 1985 when they built a new building.
+That 2400 sq. ft. building has since undergone extensive remodeling as well as additions, the last one in 2009 which help it grow to 10,000 sq. ft.

 Dr. Michelle Meister-Jones